neosaurrrus/invitomatic/README.md

-# Invitely - A simple real-time event scheduling App
+# Invite.li - A simple real-time event scheduling App

 [Use it here](Http://invite.li)